Dr. Chris Surfleet

 Dr. Chris Surfleet is a Cal Poly graduate in Forestry and Natural Resources, with a Master of Science and PhD in Forest Hydrology from Oregon State University.
 He has considerable experience in watershed management and research.
 His career as a hydrologist has spanned academic, research, private land management, and federal forest land management.
 His research has emphasized the hydrologic, soil erosion, and water quality effects of land management activities as well as hydrologic responses to climate change.

-Currently Dr. Surfleet and Cal Poly students are studying the hydrologic response of meadow restoration and hydrologic and water quality effects from forest practices at the Caspar Creek watershed.
+Currently Dr. Surfleet and Cal Poly students are studying the hydrologic response of meadow restoration and streamflow and soil erosion consequences of the post fire environment of Swanton Pacific Ranch.

 Louen, J. and C. Surfleet.
 2017.
 Hydrologic influences on stream temperatures in Little Creek and Scotts Creek, Santa Cruz County, California.
 In: Standiford, Richard B.; Valachovic, Yana, tech cords.
 Coast redwood science symposium—2016: Past successes and future direction.
 Proceedings of a workshop.
 Gen. Tech.
 Rep. PSW-GTR-258.
 Albany, CA: U.S. Department of Agriculture, Forest Service, Pacific Southwest Research Station.
 131-134.